 Following the tradition of European wellness resorts, KurSpa clinic offers a menu of naturopathic, homoeopathic, Chinese acupuncture, botanical treatments and allergy testing.

-There’s the Hotman Hemodynamic test to diagnose the cause of high blood pressure, Allya injections for joint inflammation, intravenous vitamin infusion injections and an anti-ageing programme.
+There’s the Hotman Hemodynamic test to diagnose the cause of high blood pressure, Allya injections for joint inflammation, intravenous vitamin infusion injections and an anti-aging programme.

 Other intriguing treatments are the Intravenous Chelation Therapy to remove toxic heavy metals from the body and reduce plaque in the arteries and the Bio-Identical Hormone Balancing to identify and correct hormone imbalances.